Sparrow-Labs/Sparrow-Labs.github.io/_posts/2013-06-09-some_private_goodness.markdown

 Inspired by [@steipetes](https://twitter.com/steipete) awesome UIKonf talk [How to bend UIKit to your will](http://www.uikonf.com/speakers/peter_steinberger.html), in which he discusses when and where to use private APIs, I decided to open source one of my hacks where we are using private APIs.

 ## Introducing section locations
-Imaging the following scenario: You have this great design for a custom grouped UITableView which you want to implement.
-That means you would need to know the location in each section in your UITableViewCell subclass.
-Since there are no public APIs for this, a first approach for this might be to introduce for own custom section location type
+Imaging the following scenario: You have this great design for a custom __grouped__ UITableView which you want to implement.
+That means your UITableViewCell subclass would need to know it if is at the top, center or bottom of the current section.
+Since there are no public APIs for this, a first approach for this might be to introduce your own custom section location type

 ```
 typedef enum {